m1ntek/AMNRepo/README.md

-# AMNRepo
+# Advanced Macro Nutrients

-Advanced Macro Nutrients
+Head on over to AMN/AMN/ to see the majority of the code.

 Project paper during the last year of Bachelor's Degree studies (Level 7).